1. Which projects are profitable?

 As with the previous questions, assessing capacity and potential hiring needs requires an automated evaluation of every project and task in the portfolio.
 Some platforms calculate capacity based on percent-based project-level estimates; this method is grossly inadequate, as it doesn't account for the tasks that underly each project, as well as the durations and dependencies that determine when that person will actually be working on that project's tasks.

 At Moovila, we calculate capacity forecasts with a PM-First mindset, aggregating atomic task-level data to ensure the most accurate picture of capacity possible.
 We achieve this by combining the Critical Path Engine with SmartSchedule, our innovative calendar integration that prioritizes your tasks and schedules them around the events in your calendar.
 If your platform isn't projecting capacity from the task level up, you're not getting the full picture.

-As a Delivery Leader, using a work management platform that can answer these four key questions is essential to keeping your business profitable and completing implementations on-time.
-With Moovila, these answers will always be right at your fingertips; click here to learn more or schedule a demo today.
+As a delivery leader, using a work management platform that can answer these four key questions is essential to keeping your business profitable and completing implementations on-time.